-Whether the e-liquid isn’t vaporising fully, the tank is leaking, or the entire device simply refuses to switch on, this can be a deeply frustrating experience.
+Whether the vape juice isn’t vaporising fully, the tank is leaking, or the entire device simply refuses to switch on, this can be a deeply frustrating experience.

 Vaping devices, though they are relatively straightforward machines, can still develop a range of technical and physical issues.

 Before taking it straight to a technician, it's always better to find out what exactly is causing these issues and see what you can do to solve them.

 This process is actually very simple, so long as you have some clarity about how your vape works and a little guidance.